Kristina01111000/Drws_site/README.md

 - Get a new email to send the chain from drw@growing holistically - he is doing this -> remind him on wednesday
 - Send emails at 10 am? for chain
 - Make logo of the youtube channel green part bigger add white background
-- Fix the picture of the books in the shop page, see if i can fix that, its cutting off the title

 - set up the emailchain
 get teh email list addition on the sign up page